-Our School Aims and Values
+Our School Aims

 - To provide an open, secure and welcoming Christian environment for each pupil.
-This is expressed through daily worship which acknowledges the presence of God in our lives.
-To further develop and value the partnership that exists between school and the local churches, in particular, through sharing weekly worship and to encourage an appreciation of the Christian faith and a familiarity with the local Christian heritage.
-To care for each pupils' safety, happiness and well-being.
-To value our pupils as individuals, developing their ability to take responsibility for themselves and their actions, promoting confidence and self-esteem, and respect for others and their environment.
-To equip our pupils with the knowledge to make informed choices about having - □ To equip our pupils with the knowledge to make informed choices about having a safe and healthy lifestyle. - □ To offer opportunities for our pupils to become involved in the daily life of the {school} and to prepare them to play an active role as citizens locally and in the wider world. - □ To provide a learning environment, which is challenging and stimulating yet ordered and disciplined. - □ To provide a broad and balanced curriculum, setting realistic targets for each pupil. - $\hfill\Box$ To extend and reinforce our pupils learning, making expectations clear, and raising achievement levels. - □ To develop and maintain a mutually supportive partnership between home and school.
+This is expressed through daily worship which acknowledges the presence of God in our lives. - To further develop and value the partnership that exists between school and the local churches, in particular, through sharing weekly worship and to encourage an appreciation of the Christian faith and a familiarity with the local Christian heritage. - To care for each pupils' safety, happiness and well being. - To value our pupils as individuals, developing their ability to take responsibility for themselves and their actions, promoting confidence and self-esteem, and respect for others and their environment. - To equip our pupils with the knowledge to make informed choices about having a safe and healthy lifestyle. - To offer opportunities for our pupils to become involved in the daily life of the school and to prepare them to play an active role as citizens locally and in the wider world. - To provide a learning environment, which is challenging and stimulating yet ordered and disciplined. - To provide a broad and balanced curriculum, setting realistic targets for each pupil. - To extend and reinforce our pupils learning, making expectations clear, and raising achievement levels. - To develop and maintain a mutually supportive partnership between home and school.